backdrop-contrib/node_property_block/README.md

 Node Property Block
 =============

 Provides a block to display node fields (properties) not available in other blocks.
-The provided fiels are:
+The provided fields are:
 - Title
 - Node ID
 - Revision ID